1//===- llvm/Function.h - Class to represent a single function ---*- C++ -*-===//

 383

-384 /// adds the attribute to the list of attributes for the given arg.
+384 /// removes the attribute from the return value list of attributes.

 386